JacekCzupyt/Rasterization/README.md

 Circles do not have width.

+### Capsules

+Click the capsule button, then left click to pick the first point.

+Left click again to choose the second point, and then again to choose a size.

+Right click to cancel drawing.
+Capsules do not have width.

 ### Selecting and moving points

 When no shape button is pressed, left click to select a point.